Christmas Preparations for Students On-A-Budget

 Most markets like Asda, Morrisons, and Tesco have a loyalty card or a saving scheme that you can use to gather free credit to use by the end of the year with a small bonus of up to 6% on top.
 These schemes mostly require you to buy from specific shops to gather enough points.
 If you’ve saved all your points throughout the year, using them for Christmas will be a real lifesaver for your Christmas dinner preparations.
 If not, there are always other ways to save money on your Christmas dinner, so don’t worry.

 4. Plan a Potluck Party

-Let’s face it, you will have to buy more than one gift regardless of where you are.
-To be officially obliged to buy only one gift, Secret Santa game is your solace.
-All you have to do is make a list with the names of whoever is coming to your Christmas dinner then organize a draw where each person chooses the name of someone, and he/she becomes responsible for his/her present, This way, you get to enjoy a fun boxing day together with your close friends while only buying one gift for one person.
-Furthermore, you will have more time to think about the best present for that person, which means you will put your heart and mind in whatever you choose in the end.
+Let’s face it; you will have to buy more than one gift regardless of where you are.
+To be officially obliged to buy only one gift, the Secret Santa game is your solace.
+All you have to do is make a list with the names of whoever is coming to your Christmas dinner, then organise a draw where each person chooses the name of someone, and they become responsible for their present.
+This way, you get to enjoy a fun boxing day together with your close friends while only buying one gift for one person.
+Furthermore, you will have more time to think about the best present for that person, which means you will put your heart and mind into whatever you choose in the end.

 Check out our The Art of Choosing Christmas Gifts blog if you are not sure what to buy for your secret Santa partner.